-In 2019, the water quality samples were collected by Capital Regional District staff for compliance samples each month.
-The monthly average number of samples satisfied minimum requirements of 93 samples per month in August.
-All other months exceeded minimum requirements with number of samples ranging from 95 to 105 samples per month, see table 4.
+In 2021, the water quality samples were collected by Capital Regional District staff for compliance samples each month.
+The monthly average number of samples has exceeded minimum requirements of 93 samples per month.
+However, December had 1 sample fewer than compliance due to the cold weather and snow event in late December which caused difficulties for CRD staff to access water quality sites, see Table 4.